detekt/detekt/CONTRIBUTING.md

     Last but not least, the `@author` tag should be added.

 - ... do not forget to test the new rule and/or add tests for any changes made to a rule.
+Run detekt on itself and other kotlin projects with the `--run-rule RuleSet:RuleId` option to test your rule in isolation.
+Make use of the `scripts/get_analysis_projects.groovy` script to automatically establish a set of analysis projects.
 - ... do not forget to run `./gradlew build`.
 This will execute tests locally and update the `default-detekt.config.yml` as well as add the new/changed rules to the documentation.
 - be aware that your PR will stay open for at least two days so that other users can give feedback.